Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Storing and reheating

-Actually you can!
-To Freeze this vegetarian stuffed acorn squash: place one half-stuffed squash into a freezer-friendly quart-sized bag and remove as much air as possible.
+Freezing: Place one half-stuffed squash into a freezer-friendly quart-sized bag and remove as much air as possible.
 Place it in the fridge to cool it completely and then transfer it to the freezer.
 When ready to eat, remove it from the bag and microwave on high from frozen for 5-7 minutes.

-More delicious squash recipes!
+More delicious squash recipes to try

 - The Best Mashed Butternut Squash